Skip to content

 For each Query Key, there is only one cache entry.
 This is kinda obvious because part of what makes React Query great is the possibility to share the same data "globally" in our application.

-Some options we provide to useQuery will affect that cache entry, prominent examples are staleTime and gcTime.
-Since there is only one cache entry, those options specify when that entry is considered stale, or when it can be garbage collected.
+Some options we provide to useQuery will affect that cache entry, prominent examples are queryFn and gcTime.
+Since there is only one cache entry, those options specify how to get data for that entry, or when it can be garbage collected.

 On observer level